mekowalski/hacktoberfest-beginner/profiles/Phillip_Thomas.md

 Programming helps give context to ideas, while providing enough innovation that everyday is a learning experience.

 ### Your Favorite Animal
 Oddly enough, cows.
-They always seem so peacful.
+They always seem so peaceful.

 ### Your Favorite Dessert
 100% Red velvet cake